lorisleiva/blog-2019-vuepress/articles/20190211 Introducting Javel/index.md

 ```

 ## Conclusions
-Since we are encouraged to break down our applications into small components, we can easily end up giving them to much responsibility.
-Individually they look nice and small and they are easy to reason about.
+Since we are encouraged to break down our applications into small components, we can easily end up giving them too much responsibility.
+Individually they look nice and small and they are easy to reason with.
 But as a whole, we can find our model logic duplicated and scattered everywhere.

 ![Diagram of components with logic everywhere](./Components-before-models.png)